 Bloom Time: Summer

-Calceolaria corymbosa is a herbaceous perennial up to 2 feet 60 cm) tall.
+Calceolaria corymbosa is a herbaceous perennial that grows up to 2 feet 60 cm) tall.
 Leaves are grey with a coat of more or less dense cobwebby white wool.
-The flowers are strange and beautiful, up to 0.4 inch (1 cm) long, purplish or rose-pink, heavily marked externally with deeper purple or rose-crimson spots and borne on long stems during the summer months.
+Flowers are strange and beautiful, up to 0.4 inches (1 cm) long, purplish or rose-pink, heavily marked externally with deeper purple or rose-crimson spots.
+They are borne on long stems during the summer months.

 USDA hardiness zone 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).